firesidefiction/firesidefiction.github.io/submissions.md

 title:  "Submissions Guidelines"
 permalink: submissions
 ---
-Fireside is currently <!--closed-->open for submissions for the Spring 2021 Issue, edited by Ryan Boyd, from **June 15, 2020 at 6am EST to June 19, 2020 at 6pm EST**.
-Please read the following guidelines, then use the form below to submit your work.
+Fireside is currently closed <!--open -->for submissions<!--for the Spring 2021 Issue, edited by Ryan Boyd, from **June 15, 2020 at 6am EST to June 19, 2020 at 6pm EST**.
+Please read the following guidelines, then use the form below to submit your work-->.

 Fireside holds a submissions period for each upcoming issue of _Fireside Quarterly_.
 In 2020, Fireside will be open to submissions for short stories during the following periods: